by Kelly R. Smith

 No, we’re not talking about letting the turkey take a break.
 Resting simply means taking it out of the oven when it’s done and simply letting it sit there.
 This should be done with all meats actually.
 With a turkey the recommended resting time is 15 minutes.

 Why do we do this you might ask?
 Resting time allows the juices inside the turkey to soak back into the meat, instead of dripping out as soon as you you slice into it.
 This results in a moister bird.
+More bang for your buck.
 It’s still important to keep the turkey warm so tent it with foil until carving time arrives.

 Not Preparing the Surface of the Turkey Properly

-It’s not clear whether the Pilgrims did this step or not but things have changed since then.
+It’s not clear whether the Pilgrims did this step (some history revisionists even claim that there wasn’t even a turkey present) or not but things have changed since then.
 It’s not a difficult step; just rub the turkey all over with olive oil or melted clarified butter.
 The main reason for this is to ensure that the turkey browns evenly.
 Aesthetics is important; just ask any chef.

 Not Inserting the Thermometer in the Correct Spot